Githbhatia/Streamlit_ReadV2/README.md

 5/8/2026 Despite best efforts at indentifying NS and EW directions for horizontal motions, there are too many variations in names and files.
 So provided options to flip axis (between x and y) at appropriate locations.

+5/15/2026 When generating ROTD spectra, option to compare with ASCE 7-22 spectra added - users can select the site class (or use shear wave velocity) and risk category.
+Added errpr catching for cases where lat and long coordinates are not present in the input file or when the USGS website returns an error.
+Also discovered and corrected a case where unconventional dt values can cause errors in CAV calculations.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/